Mitigating Heterogeneous Token Overfitting in LLM Knowledge Editing: Introduction

 To understand this overfitting, we checked how new knowledge is fitted during the KE process.
 Based on our findings, \textit{KE may only require learning a few pivotal tokens (words)}, as many tokens already exhibit small \textit{initial} loss values.
 Intuitively, an LLM's pre-trained knowledge may enable it to \textit{infer} remaining parts base on pivotal tokens.
 However, existing methods overlook this token-level difference in KE.
 Even when selectively updating parameters, these methods aim to maximize the likelihoods of the {entire} sentence describing the new knowledge, which boils down to maximizing the probability of \textit{all} tokens indiscriminately~\citep{bengio2000neural,radford2019language,brown2020language}.
 As a result, this coarse-grained training paradigm leads to varying degrees of overfitting across tokens.
 We term this phenomenon \textit{heterogeneous token overfitting} (HTO) in KE.
 Sec \ref{sec:problem} details our new insight on KE overfitting and its influence on portability. \textit{This is our first main contribution.}

 In light of how HTO roots at a token level, we propose {\NAME}, a new KE training paradigm to tackle it. {\NAME} assigns each token an adaptive training target according to its (over)fitting state.
 An efficient solution is proposed to construct these training objectives in a dynamic way that allows to maintain much pre-trained knowledge if possible.
 The theoretical advantage of our method lies in three folds.
 First, our solution induces negligible computation cost compared to standard training (much cheaper than a LLM forward). {Second, our solution provides a better parameter update through the lens of importance function~\citep{koh2017understanding}.} Finally, {\NAME} has a close connection to direct preference optimization (DPO), a widely-used framework for LLM post-training~\citep{rafailov2024direct,zhang2024negative}, but does not require additional preference data pairs.
-Sec \ref{sec:method} covers these aspects in details. \textit{The proposed {\NAME} and our theoretical analysis is another main technical contribution of this work.}
+Sec \ref{sec:method} covers these aspects in details. \textit{The proposed {\NAME} and our theoretical analysis is another main technical contribution of this work.} Remarkably, OVERTONE can be of interest to other tasks such as machine unlearning, where selective updates of LLMs are desired.
+Moreover, when the training text is long, as the number of tokens to learn grows, we expect HTO to exacerbate, and OVERTONE to be helpful.

 Our paper is organized as follows.
 Sec \ref{sec:problem} and Sec \ref{sec:method} details the new overfitting phenomenon in KE and our proposed {\NAME} for mitigation respectively.
 Extensive experimental results in Sec \ref{sec:experiment} demonstrate the superiority of our solution.
 In the remaining part of this paper, we review related works in Sec \ref{sec:background}, and conclude the paper in Sec \ref{sec:conclusion}.